 On May 12, 2017, the GVN issued Decree 59/2017/ND-CP, regarding the Management of Access to Genetic Resources and Benefit Sharing from Their Utilization.
 As regulated in Article 5 of the Decree, MONRE is the National Focal Point (NFP) for the Nagoya Protocol.
 The NFP is responsible for implementing the unified management and monitoring of activities relating to the granting, renewal, and withdrawal of licenses for access to genetic resources.
-The NFP also acts as a focal point for liaising, providing information, and coordinating the information exchange with the Secretariat of the Convention on Biological Diversity via the Access and Benefit-Sharing Clearing-House in accordance with the Nagoya Protocol.
+The NFP is responsible for liaising, providing information, and coordinating the information exchange with the Secretariat of the Convention on Biological Diversity via the Access and Benefit-Sharing Clearing-House in accordance with the Nagoya Protocol.